-The program offers the Bachelor of Environmental Design (BEnvD)—a four-year, preprofessional degree that prepares students for the practice of and advanced study in design-based fields.
-From analyzing the design of individual buildings to the planning of entire regions, ENVD coursework and projects engage the diverse scales of environmental design.
-Course material ranges from building materials and prefabricated building systems to open space issues, political systems and institutional arrangements.
+Built on strong traditions within the design fields, the Program in Environmental Design (ENVD) offers an integrative approach to education and research.
+The program offers the Bachelor of Environmental Design (BEnvD)—a four-year, pre-professional degree that prepares students for the practice of, and advanced study in, four majors: environmental product of design, architecture, landscape architecture, and sustainable planning & urban design.
+From analyzing the design of individual buildings to the planning of entire regions, the majors within ENVD offer coursework and projects addressing the diverse scales of environmental design.
+Course content ranges from building materials and prefabricated building systems to open space issues, political systems and institutional arrangements.

 - Design solution-based approaches that blend technical, ecological, economic, social, cultural, aesthetic and ethical concerns

 - Employ evidence-based knowledge to help inform design and planning decisions